websavers/centos2alma_openvz/README.md

 1. The first is taken before any changes are made at all, and
 2. The second is taken by the almaconvert8 utility *after* conflicting packages are removed, but before the actual conversion occurs.

+To revert to the first/earliest snapshot, simply run:
+`./centos2alma_openvz.sh $CTID --revert`

-To revert to one of these snapshots, run this to get their IDs:
+To revert to the second one, run this to get their IDs:
 ```
 CTID=put_ctid_here
 vzctl snapshot-list $CTID